GuodongLong/sentiment/misinfo.md

 - [Interactive map](https://bl.ocks.org/GerardoFurtado/02aa65e5522104cb692e)
 - **Figure 1: An interactive map to demonstrate the influence of misinformation and its components.**
 - Descriptions: ...

+#### Data acquistion
+- Hashtags: #chloroquine
+- Related keywords: Donald Trump, Coronavirus.
+- Time: Since 19 Mar 2020
+- The data will be collected through a depth-first search.
+We search the tweets using the Hashtags, and then searched who retweet or like this message.
+Once we get all tweets related to this topic, we also need to acquire the involved accounts and their followers who can see the message but never take any actions on social media.